 Once you have availability, work to create consistency by posting schedules with as much notice as possible.
 Of course, there will always be conflicts, but with lots of notice, it is easy to make a shift swap, as well as schedule their personal tasks outside of work hours.
-Posting a monthly schedule, for example, could help employees to schedule a needed dental or medical appointment, see upcoming holidays where they may want to change shifts or can put in time off requests with extra notice rather than waiting until the last minute.
-It may be a process to implement, but in the long run, will help everyone to be more secure.
+Posting a monthly schedule, for example, could help employees to schedule a needed dental or medical appointment.
+It may also help employees see upcoming holidays where they may want to change shifts and they can put in time off requests with extra notice rather than waiting until the last minute.
+It may be a process that takes some extra effort to implement, but in the long run, it will help everyone to be more secure.

 Use technology and data to prepare for fluctuations in staffing needs.
 What was trending last year at this time?
 How about the last three years?
 What has changed that may impact sales?
-What is causing the understaffing?
-What is causing overstaffing?
-Rather than sending a staff home, what other tasks could they complete that are needed?
-What are your scheduling variances- that is, when was an employee scheduled versus what they actually worked and why is there a difference?
+What is causing the under-staffing?
+What is causing over-staffing?
+Rather than sending staff home, what other tasks could they complete that are needed?
+What are your scheduling variances – that is, when was an employee scheduled versus what they actually worked and why is there a difference?

 All these questions will help to create a pattern of predictability.
-Likely, management is doing this on some level, but in order to keep profitability and comply with labor law, it may mean getting even more clear.
-Many companies are turning to technology to help with data-driven decision making to manage labor costs.
+Likely, management is doing this on some level, but in order to keep profitability and comply with labor law, there is a need to make this even clearer.
+Many companies are turning to technology to help them with data-driven decision making to manage their labor costs.

 Let Employees Help Each Other